asgaardlab/canvas-visual-bugs-testbed/README.md

 ## Automatically Detecting Visual Bugs in HTML5 \<canvas\> Games

-This repository contains the test \<canvas\> game, collected data, and experiment analysis from our paper: `Automatically Detecting Visual Bugs in HTML5 <canvas> Games`, submitted to ASE 2022.
+This repository contains the test \<canvas\> game, collected data, and experiment analysis from our paper: `Automatically Detecting Visual Bugs in HTML5 <canvas> Games`, accepted at ASE 2022.

 ### The test \<canvas\> game
 - The code for our testbed (i.e., the version of the game with injectable bugs) can be found in `./testbed/`